Skip to main content

 • Default values for single_select must match a valid option

 Settings are displayed to users in the order they appear in the file.
-Settings are snapshotted with each published version — changing settings requires a new publish.
+Settings are snapshotted with each uploaded version — changing settings requires a new upload.
 At runtime, resolved setting values (defaults merged with session overrides) are available on AgentContext.
 See Settings SDK Reference for access patterns.

 Notes